-Sexual orientation, and specifically homosexuality is an excellent illustration of something you have been given, self-observation, observation of the views and so-called values of the community (regading what you are observing in yourself), and self-definition – that goes along with self-acceptance, with the definition part that is almost a formality (perhaps labelling would be a more accurate term in this case), or … acceptance, and appropriate self-definition …
+Sexual orientation is an excellent illustration of something you have been given, and then self-observation, observation of the views and so-called values of the community (regarding what you are observing in yourself), and self-definition – that goes along with self-acceptance, with the definition part that is almost a formality (perhaps labelling would be a more accurate term in this case), or … acceptance, and appropriate self-definition …

 WEDNESDAY 2 FEBRUARY 2005

 I just watched the movie “187” again.
 Two comments …